UWCS/warwickspeedrun/guide/setup.md

 ## Software

 We can pre-install many games, however if there are any particular versions, DLCs, or settings you need beforehand, let us know.
-We will be in contact well before the event if we need more information.
+We always recommend you bring a USB with everything installed as a backup.

-If you have something particularly complex or precise, we will be running tech test days to come along to or can organise remote access if necessary.
+We will be running Livesplit integration with our stream, so if you have splits of your run, send them to us or bring them with you if you want them on stream.

 ## On The Day